andrewxiwu/mra/README.md

 To run this project, you will need:

 -   **Python 3**: The code is written for Python 3.
-On many systems, the command to run it is `python3`.
 -   **pandas**: This is the only external library required.
-It is used for all data manipulation.

 ### Installation

-1.  **Clone or download the project files.** Make sure you have `mra_data.py`, `mra_operators.py`, and the example scripts you wish to run.
+1.  **Clone or download the project files.** Ensure you have the core modules and the example directories.

-2.  **Place all files in the same directory.** This is necessary because the example scripts and operator module import the data module directly.
+2.  **Set up your project directory.** All the `mra_*` modules and directories should be at the same level in your project.
+Your project's root directory should be in the Python path.

-3.  **Install pandas.** If you do not have pandas installed, you can install it using `pip` or `conda`:
+3.  **Install pandas.** If you do not have pandas installed:
     ```bash
     # Using pip
     pip install pandas